hengzhang-pro/XML-JSON/README.md

 ## Log
 Succss and Exception will be stored in log file under "log"

-###Futher plan
+## Futher plan
-Add function support multiple XML file batch conversion
+1. Add function support multiple XML file batch conversion
+2. Support more type of file, eg. csv